SciML/ModelingToolkitNeuralNets.jl/docs/src/symbolic_ude_tutorial.md

 )
 ```

-Next, we can use ModelingToolkitNeuralNets to turn our neural network to a Symbolic neural network representation (which can later be inserted into an ModelingToolkit model).
+Next, we can use [ModelingToolkitNeuralNets.jl](https://github.com/SciML/ModelingToolkitNeuralNets.jl) to turn our neural network to a Symbolic neural network representation (which can later be inserted into an ModelingToolkit model).
 ```@example symbolic_ude
 using ModelingToolkitNeuralNets
 sym_nn, θ = SymbolicNeuralNetwork(; nn_p_name = :θ, chain = nn_arch, n_input = 1, n_output = 1)